scharlau/BDD_Shopping/README.md

 Capybara examples https://github.com/jnicklas/capybara
 Capybara 'cheat sheet' http://rubydoc.info/github/jnicklas/capybara/master

-There is a simple example of how to create a customer under spec/integration/create_customer_spec.rb.
+There is a simple example of how to create a customer under spec/features/create_customer_spec.rb.
 By convention all RSpec files end with \_spec.rb to signify that they are test files.
 You can run this from the console with the command

     rspec

 Which will launch the test system using the test database and should come back green because it works at creating a customer.

+## Tests are independent ##
+Tests are run independent of each other, so there is no continuity when testing.
+If you want to build up content to test larger examples, then you need to create it within each scenario.

 1. Round one should be adding tests for the other models too.
-Each of them should go into a file similar to the one for the customer.
+Each of them should go into files similar to the create_customer_spec.rb file and have methods added to the session_helpers.rb file.
 2. Round two should be creating a test for the 'dashboard' page to check something there.
-3. Round three is adding more tests to test the integration of the models.
-In order to do this you'll need to create a single file that combines a number of models.
+3. Round three is adding more tests to test the integration of the models, or something else.